The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

 \subsection{Planets Within the Gap}

-According to photoevaporation, which happens within the first 100\,Myr of a host's lifetime \citep{Owen2017}, we should not see any planets within the gap \citep{vaneylen2017} at old ages.
-Conversely, core-powered mass-loss's longer, $\sim$\,Gyr timescales \citep{Gupta2020} suggest that we should find a few planets in the gap region as they transition from sub-Neptunes to super-Earths.
+According to photoevaporation, which produces radius changes within the first 100\,Myr of a host's lifetime \citep{Owen2017}, we should not see any planets within the gap \citep{VanEylen2018} at old ages.
+Conversely, the $\sim$\,Gyr timescales of core-powered mass-loss \citep{Gupta2020} suggest that we should find a few planets in the gap region as they transition from sub-Neptunes to super-Earths.
 It is currently unclear whether any planets firmly exist within the radius valley.
-Large population studies have revealed that there are at least a few planets that fall within the planet radius gap \citep{Berger2018c,Fulton2018}, although smaller, more precise planet samples have revealed a complete lack of planets within the gap \citep{vaneylen2017}.
+Large population studies have revealed that there are at least a few planets that fall within the planet radius gap \citep{Berger2018c,Fulton2018}, although smaller, more precise planet samples have revealed a complete lack of planets within the gap \citep{VanEylen2018}.

-To investigate this, we used \texttt{gapfit} \citep{Loyd2019} to determine the best-fit parameters in the planet radius-incident flux diagram using:
+To investigate this, we used \texttt{gapfit} \citep{Loyd2020} to determine the best-fit parameters in the planet radius-incident flux diagram using: